moq-wg/moq-transport/draft-ietf-moq-transport.md

 Latest Object (0x2): Specifies an open-ended subscription beginning from the current object of the current group.
 If no content has been delivered yet, the subscription starts with the first published or received group.

-AbsoluteStart (0x3):  Specifies an open-ended subscription beginning from the object identified in the StartGroup and StartObject fields.

-AbsoluteRange (0x4):  Specifies a closed subscription starting at StartObject in StartGroup and ending at EndObject in EndGroup.
-The start and end of the range are inclusive.
-EndGroup and EndObject MUST specify the same or a later object than StartGroup and StartObject.

 A filter type other than the above MUST be treated as error.